Halloween is the time of year when we see doorsteps decorated with carved pumpkins and fake cobwebs.

 There have been no cases of strangers plotting to kill children who trick-or-treat from them at Halloween.

-The razor blades in apples are simply a myth that stands as a reminder for food contamination and children safety laws.
+The razor blades in apples are simply a myth that stands as a reminder of food contamination and children’s safety laws.

 Originally turnips were used for carving at Halloween.